Vipchoudhary13/travelocity/README.md

-This is the clone of travelocity website. this is a online Booking plateform
+This is the clone of travelocity website. this is a online Booking plateform.

 # travelocity